-The information delivered here will quickly transform you into the go-to ST Math person at your school.
-Not only will these strategies and tips make you more efficient in using ST Math, but you’ll also be able to share what you’ve learned with your colleagues and administrators to improve sitewide implementation.
+The information delivered here will quickly transform you into your school's go-to ST Math person.
+Not only will these strategies and tips make you more efficient in using ST Math, but you'll also be able to share what you've learned with your colleagues and administrators to improve sitewide implementation.

 Connect with Other ST Math Teachers

-ST Math supports over 1.8 million students at 5,725 schools across the nation.
+ST Math supports nearly 2.3 million students at 7,473 schools across the nation.
 Our teacher community is one of the best resources to exchange stories and ideas about the practical application of ST Math at the classroom level.

 Take this opportunity to network with other attendees.
-We encourage you to connect on social media, so you can also see how educators use their creativity to promote JiJi culture and motivate their students.
+We encourage you to connect on social media to see how educators use their creativity to promote JiJi culture and motivate their students.

 “I’m Ready to Join a TeacherTalk!”

-Attending a TeacherTalks webinar is easy, but there are a few things you should keep in mind to make sure your webinar experience goes off without a hitch.
+Attending a TeacherTalks webinar is easy, but you should keep a few things in mind to ensure your webinar experience goes off without a hitch.